-Together with domestic stakeholders and development partners, EIF is supporting the Solomon Islands to prioritize their trade‑related needs.
-The first National Trade and Policy Framework was developed and launched in 2015, and through targeted sector support, the Government of Solomon Islands has been able to leverage EIF funding to secure additional resources from regional and international partners to support its trade policy framework.
+Together with domestic stakeholders and development partners, EIF is supporting the Solomon Islands to prioritize its trade‑related needs.
+The first National Trade and Policy Framework was developed and launched in 2015, and through targeted sector support the Government has leveraged EIF funding to secure additional resources to support its trade policy framework.

-Donors have funded seven projects worth a combined total of US$12 million related to trade priorities in the Solomon Islands as identified by EIF.
+Donors have funded seven projects identified by EIF worth a combined total of US$12 million related to trade priorities in the Solomon Islands.

-The purpose of the project is to address trade constraints through specific mainstreaming projects in line with the implementation of the National Trade Policy Framework.
+EIF is working to address trade constraints through specific partnerships in line with the implementation of the country's National Trade Policy Framework.

-- The NIU/DET in collaboration with the International Trade Centre organized a Private sector sensitization workshop on Trade Facilitation Agreement for Government and private sector representatives in the NTDC responsible for Trade facilitation in April 2017.
+- With the International Trade Centre organized a workshop on the Trade Facilitation Agreement for Government and private sector representatives responsible in April 2017.

-- The first National Trade Policy Framework was developed and launched in March 2015.
+- First National Trade Policy Framework was developed and launched in March 2015.

 - Incorporated trade into the National Development Strategy 2011-2020.